About FilingDrift

 See the full FAQ →

-The table below shows how the score performed against every crisis and control company in our corpus.
-We don't cherry-pick examples.
+The table below shows how the score performed against every labeled crisis company in our corpus.
+Events include bankruptcies, bank failures, FDIC seizures, and Chapter 11 filings (some companies subsequently emerged).

 Company Event Peak score Lead time Result